What Is Machining and How Are Parts Made?

 Drilling: Creating precise holes

-How does CNC machining revolutionize part production?
+How does CNC machining revolutionise part production?

 Increased precision and repeatability